A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Methods

 \subsubsection{5.1.1\ \ Individual}

 The individual retrievers consider textual and tabular evidence as two separate parts.
-This type of retrievers can reduce the overhead of data processing and try to avoid cascading errors. \paragraph{Cell-Based:} The most simple retrieval method is to directly retrieve table cells.
-POINTR \cite{eisenschlos-etal-2021-mate} directly feeds all table cells into the model which has well-designed table Transformer architecture.
-However, this method asks the model to learn the relations of different cells on its own, which increases the difficulty of the model learning.
-To mitigate this problem, MT2Net \cite{zhao-etal-2022-multihiertt} models the cell relations by transferring each table into multiple sentences as the retrieval items, which describe the numerical relation of the table. \paragraph{Row-Based:} Another way to keep the cell relations is to directly use the rows as retrieval units.
-For instance, DuRePa \cite{li-etal-2021-dual} linearizes and ranks each row in the table, where every cells in the row are separated with a special token.
+This type of retriever can reduce the overhead of data processing and try to avoid cascading errors. \paragraph{Cell-Based:} Directly retrieving table cells is the simplest retrieval technique.
+POINTR \cite{eisenschlos-etal-2021-mate} uses a creative table Transformer architecture to feed every table cell into the model.
+However, this approach forces the model to figure out the relationships between various cells on its own, making learning more challenging.
+To mitigate this problem, MT2Net \cite{zhao-etal-2022-multihiertt} models the cell relations by transferring each table into multiple sentences as the retrieval items, which describe the numerical relation of the table. \paragraph{Row-Based:} To maintain the table structure information (e.g., cells in the same row), utilizing rows as retrieval units is another method for maintaining cell relations.
+For instance, DuRePa \cite{li-etal-2021-dual} linearizes and ranks every table row, where a specific token distinguishes cells of each row.